marlonvets/dsti-devops-2021/PROJECT.md

 - storage in Redis database
 - tests: unit, API, configuration, connection.

-**Note!** You are allowed to use the draft application located in the [assets/userapi](modules/4-continuous-testing/assets/userapi) folder, but you have to enrich it by at least completing all comment sections marked "TODO".
+**Note!** You are allowed to use the draft application located in the [modules/04.ct-ci-cd/assets/userapi](modules/04.ct-ci-cd/assets/userapi) folder, but you have to enrich it by at least completing all comment sections marked "TODO".

 ### 2. Apply CI/CD pipeline

-Configure and apply CI/CD (including deployment) pipeline using any platforms (GitLab CI/CD, Jenkins, Travis CI, Netlify, Heroku etc.).
+Configure and apply CI/CD (including deployment) pipeline using any platforms (GitHub Actions, GitLab CI/CD, Jenkins, Netlify, Heroku, etc.).

-**Note!** If the chosen deployment platform (like Heroku) requires a subscription to make use of their database service to connect to your app, then you can skip using this service.
-In this case you application won't be running properly, but it must successfully display the homepage.
+**Note!** If the chosen deployment platform (like Heroku) requires a subscription to make use of their database service to connect to your app, you can skip using this service.
+In this case, your application won't be running properly, but it must successfully display the homepage.

-### 3. Configure and provision a virtual environment and run your application using IaC approach
+### 3. Configure and provision a virtual environment and run your application using the IaC approach

 1. Configure with Vagrant: 1 VM running on any Linux distribution
-2. Provision the VM with Ansible, that includes installing and running:
+2. Provision the VM with Ansible, which includes installing and running:
   - language runtime
   - database
   - your application (use [sync folders](https://www.vagrantup.com/docs/synced-folders))